Specialty & Ensemble Classes

 with Brian Nelson and Karina Wilson

 This ensemble class breaks down what it means to play with others through some of your favorite folk tunes—both old and new.
 All instruments are welcome, including (but not limited to) guitar, fiddle, banjo, mandolin, ukulele, and bass.
-Students can take this class in perpetuity; new songs are explored each session. â€‹
+Students can take this class in perpetuity; new songs are explored each session.
+Pre-requisites: this is an intermediate level class.
+Fretted instrument players should be familiar with closed chord shapes or playing melody on their instrument.

-with Brian Nelson and Zeke Kyoku
+with Zeke Kyoku

 Want to brush up on your skills first?
-Check out our other classes for adults or explore our upcoming free jams
+Check out our other classes for adults or explore our upcoming free jams.

 Cancellation and Refund Policies